-- Selected tables: If you want to generate and execute the SQL file for the selected table(s) in our Target Designer then, you have to select this option.
+- Selected tables: If you want to generate and execute the SQL file for the selected table(s) in our Target Designer, you have to choose this option.

 Generation options: This section holds multiple options:

-- Create Foreign Key: If you want to add a Foreign key to that table then, Please check mark this option.
+- Create Foreign Key: If you want to add a Foreign key to that table then, Please checkmark this.

 - Drop Table: If you want to drop the existing table (if there is any with the same name) from our database then, Please check mark this option.